Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 • angelica:

-• hyssop honey.
+• hyssop honey

-Useful properties of different varieties of honey
+Beneficial properties of different types of honey

 2. With pollen.
 Incredibly useful for children, as it contains growth factors, affecting the endocrine system.
 Normalizes metabolism, stimulates the release of bile and other digestive enzymes.
 Helps cleanse blood vessels from low-density cholesterol.